Dementia Live-in Care: How Does It Work?

 There will also be a contact number for you to get in touch with the elderly care provider at any time.

 Live-in carers usually work in rotation, so your loved one might have two carers each working two weeks on and two weeks off.
-This will ensure that there is a familiar face around at all times and is less stressful for a person living with dementia than having to adapt to a succession of different domiciliary care workers or staff in a care home.
+This will ensure that there is a familiar face around at all times and is less stressful for a person living with dementia than having to adapt to a succession of different domiciliary care workers or staff in a dementia care home.

 The Ideal Option